-----> Plan your RV trip with our NEW State By State Guide To State And National Park Campgrounds. <-----

 8. Yellowstone National Park - Wyoming, Montana, Idaho - (6) This was the second park Chrissy and Sarah visited on their Midwest adventure.
 Chrissy, shared her pictures of one of the best known parks in America with the best known geyser anywhere, Old Faithful.
 They found another geyser on one of their hikes through Yellowstone, picture 2.
 Chrissy attached a warning here: "Caution: Do not touch - extremely hot.
 Do not breathe in - extremely smelly."
 To get to the beautiful waterfall behind Chrissy, in her third picture, they hiked Uncle Tom's Trail which she told me included 300 stairs down to the falls.
 "But also meant 300 stairs back up!"

-9. Great Smoky Mountains National Park - Tennessee, North Carolina - We first visited this park as part of a family road trip that brought us from our home in New York, through Pennysylvania and West Virginia, to Indiana to have lunch before we made our way to Dayton, Ohio for a bowling tournament that me and daughter, Lisa were competing in.
+9. Great Smoky Mountains National Park - Tennessee, North Carolina - We first visited this park as part of a family road trip that brought us from our home in New York, through Pennsylvania and West Virginia, to Indiana to have lunch before we made our way to Dayton, Ohio for a bowling tournament that me and daughter, Lisa were competing in.
 From there we were meeting our friends in South Carolina for our annual camping trip.
 So we drove from Ohio to Kentucky and into Tennessee then through the Great Smoky Mountains to North Carolina and into South Carolina.
 This road trip currently holds the record as being our longest.
-Our second visit to this picturesque park was with my sister Sandie and her husband, Mini.
+Our second visit to this picturesque park was with my sister Sandie and her husband, JT.
 We spent a long weekend hiking a couple of the many trails throughout the park.
 You can read more about the fun we had on that trip here.

 10. Zion National Park - Utah - (7) The pictures I have seen of Zion National Park and especially the ones of the Emerald Pools makes me so excited about planning a visit here.
 There are lots of hiking trails at the Emerald Pools, ranging from easy to strenuous, to choose from and they all lead to beautiful waterfalls.
 Also, the massive sandstone cliffs reaching up to sky will definitely be an amazing sight to see I'm sure.